• Courses

 If yes, then go to Google Analytics 4 DebugView to check if you see the incoming events.

-After a while, your events data will appear in Standard Google Analytics reports and Analysis Hub as well.
+After a while, your event data will also appear in Standard Google Analytics reports and Analysis Hub.
 But that might take up to 24 hours.
 So be patient.

 Also, don’t forget to register parameters as video_percent as a custom dimension (because, for some reason, it is not available in the interface (yet?)).